ramonimbao/rt1w/README.md

 # Ray Tracing in a Weekend

-A Rust implementation of the book [Ray Tracing in a Weekend by Peter Shirley](https://github.com/petershirley/raytracinginoneweekend).
+A Rust implementation of the book [*Ray Tracing in a Weekend* by Peter Shirley](https://in1weekend.blogspot.com/).

+Some parts of the next book *Ray Tracing: The Next Week* also implemented.

 ![](output.png)